I’m an ocean, leaping and wide, welling and swelling I bear in the tide’

-So far this year I have travelled from the UK in India and Thailand, practicing and teaching yoga and trying to live a healthy lifestyle.
+On my yoga journey I have travelled from the UK to India and Thailand, and Eastern Europe, practicing and teaching yoga and trying to live a healthy lifestyle.
 Embarking on this adventure of travel, yoga practice and teaching I started this blog, originally for friends and family to keep up with my story and it has developed into a ‘lifestyle’ blog with the emphasis on yoga.

 I will try to invoke positive thoughts and hopefully inspire any readers I may have to make positive changes in their lives through yoga and nutrition.

 A yoga and former dance teacher, my other favourite things are surfing, snowboarding, reading and travelling.
 As a professional dancer I worked in various countries such as Greece, Portugal and Japan.
 After a successful career in commercial dance I met a like-minded soul and we travelled across the globe from South America to New Zealand.
 Making New Zealand our home for just over a year we travelled back home to the UK via South East Asia and India.
 After two and a half years of travel we settled down to try and plant some roots and a home in the UK.
 I got a ‘real’ job and worked in further education for 9 years.
 Sharing my knowledge and passion for dance and musical theatre I started off as a lecturer in dance and ended up being the Curriculum Leader for the Performing Arts Department.
 My teaching life was very rewarding, sharing my love of dance and the theatre with the talented young students was, for a long time, very fulfilling.